 Florida Tech offers students seeking a strategic communication degree a breadth of knowledge and skills essential for today’s communication professionals.
-The industry is rapidly changing due to technological advances, the continued evolution of social media and new business methodologies aimed at the global marketplace.
-Florida Tech prepares students for a demanding communication environment with a comprehensive curriculum, hands-on projects and real-world case studies to become an expert in emerging communication methodologies.
+The industry is rapidly changing due to technological advances, the continued evolution of social media, and new business methodologies aimed at the global marketplace.
+Florida Tech prepares students for a demanding communication environment with a comprehensive curriculum, hands-on projects, and real-world case studies to become an expert in emerging communication methodologies.

 Professors in the global strategic communication degree program are active researchers whose contributions to the understanding of global communication have been cited in well-known journals.
-Students learn in a close-knit community with individualized attention by dedicated faculty who desire to increase each student’s understanding of communication theory.
+Students learn in a close-knit community with personal attention by dedicated faculty who desire to increase each student’s understanding of communication theory.
 Professors engage students in their research and provide real-world case studies in such topics as corporate communication strategies, reputation management, intercultural communication, and more.

 Hands-on learning opportunities put students together with real clients to challenge their expertise through planning and creating corporate communication tools equal to what they will do in a future career.
 Projects can include strategic marketing plans, public relations programs, research papers, academic journals, formal reports, and proposals.

 In lieu of course work, the global strategic communication degree program offers an option of pursuing a traditional, research-based thesis or completing a design project.
-The design project option is designed for students interested in exploring and resolving a designated real-world scenario in business, industry, government or education.
+The design project option is designed for students interested in exploring and resolving a designated real-world scenario in business, industry, government, or education.
 This extended problem-solving project prepares students for today’s challenging global marketplace and enhances understanding of communication strategies.

 Florida Tech communication students participate in many different academic activities outside the classroom to develop their skills including a strategic communication internship, professor-led research projects, design project or thesis, and if they desire, a study abroad program.
-These educational activities prepare graduate students earning an M.S. in global strategic communication to work in any industry developing strategic communication and leveraging new media methodologies for a successful business.
+These educational activities prepare graduate students earning an MS in global strategic communication to work in any industry developing strategic communication and leveraging new media methodologies for a successful business.

-Florida Tech programs puts students in touch with non-profit organizations and corporate clients that have a communication need.
+Florida Tech programs puts students in touch with nonprofit organizations and corporate clients that have a communication need.
 A strategic communication internship lets students do the type of work they will do after graduation, building valuable experience in a dynamic work environment.

 Internships are available through a variety of businesses including:

-Communication careers can involve many industries and job types from marketing, advertising, corporate public relations, public affairs, employee relations, technical writing and publishing, media and more.
-Graduates with a master’s degree in Global Strategic Communication are poised to provide strategic strategy for a corporate communication programs that benefits business goals, employees, customers and vendors in a global marketplace.
+Communication careers can involve many industries and job types, from marketing, advertising, corporate public relations, public affairs, employee relations, technical writing and publishing, media, and more.
+Graduates with a master’s degree in global strategic communication are poised to provide strategic strategy for a corporate communication programs that benefits business goals, employees, customers, and vendors in a global marketplace.

 Strategic communication careers can be found in any industry and include such positions as:

-With graduates having received training in all forms of communication they can apply to different job types and industries, they are able to seek strategic communication careers in a variety of industries.
+With graduates having received training in all forms of communication that they can apply to different job types and industries, they are able to seek strategic communication careers in a variety of industries.
 Many communication professionals also choose to work as freelance writers and consultants supporting creative industries and small corporate clients.

-Many graduates pursue positions at publishing companies, engineering and aviation firms, pharmaceutical companies, public and private universities and public relations firms.
+Many graduates pursue positions at publishing companies, engineering and aviation firms, pharmaceutical companies, public and private universities, and public relations firms.
 Past graduates of Florida Tech have found strategic communications careers with companies such as: